ggcarrots/django-carrots/source/python_xmas_tree.rst

 Defining a function
 ===================

 We have already seen how functions solve many of our problems.
-However, they not solve them all – or at least not exactly the way we would like functions to solve them.
+However, they do not solve all our problems – or at least not exactly the way we would like functions to solve them.
 Sometimes we must solve a problem on our own.
 If it occurs often in our program, it would be nice to have a function that solves it for us.